divergentmedia/divergentDocumentation/ScopeBox/ScopeBox.md

 By right clicking on a clip in the Clip List, you can choose to open a movie in QuickTime Player, to show the file in the finder, or to open the clip as a new source in ScopeBox.

+###Restore Previous Clips###
+Within the "Recording" tab of the ScopeBox preferences, you'll find the "Restore Previous Clips on Launch" checkbox.
+When checked, ScopeBox will maintain your clip list, even when quitting and restarting the application.
+This can be helpful when working on a multi day shoot.
+To clear the list, click the "reset" button within preferences.
+You may also remove individual clips from the clip list by right clicking on them and selecting "remove."
+This does not delete the recorded file, it merely removes the clip from the clip list.

 ###Thumbnail Mode###
 The button to the right of the show/hide Clip List button allows you to toggle the Clip List between list mode and thumbnail mode.
 In thumbnail mode you can easily see the first frame of each clip.